 The North Central Florida Regional Planning Council (NCFRPC) did a study published in October 2011 titled North Central Florida Economic and Disaster Resiliency Study that identified the location of older buildings in Gainesville.
 The highest number of the oldest residential structures in the city, built between 1853 and 1939, are located downtown in Tract Number 500, Block Group 5.
 The highest number of structures built between 1940 and 1949 can be found in Tract Number 1000, Block Group 4, located north of the University of Florida.
-The highest number of structures built between 1950 and 1959 can be found in Tract Number 400, Block Group 3, located north of downtown.
-The highest number of structures built between 1960 and 1969 can be found in Tract Number 1702, Block Group 1, located in the western portion of the city.
-The highest number of structures built between 1970 and 1979 can be found in Tract Number 1202, Block Group 1, located in the northwestern portion of the city.
+The highest number of structures built between 1950 and 1959 can be found in Tract Number 1702, Block Group 1, located in Tract Number 1702, Block Group 1, located in the western portion of the city.
+The highest number of structures built between 1970 and 1979 can be found in Tract Number 1702, Block Group 1, located in the northwestern portion of the city.